sachieko/lo5r-app/README.md

     2. Allow admin to insert resources
   * Other things as I think of them

-  ### Current Priority - Refactoring Tables strict filtering, refactoring so views are more DRY in the future
+  ### Current Priority - refactoring so views are more DRY in the future

   ## Dependencies